Parameterized Algorithms for Balanced Cluster Edge Modification Problems: Introduction

 The variant of {\sc Cluster Editing} with the additional requirement that there be $p$ components in the resulting cluster graph has also been studied in the literature.
 This problem was shown to be \NPH\ for every fixed $p \geq 2$ by Shamir et al.~\cite{DBLP:journals/dam/ShamirST04}, and a kernel with $(p + 2)k + p$ vertices was given by Guo~\cite{DBLP:journals/tcs/Guo09}.
 Fomin et al.~\cite{DBLP:journals/jcss/FominKPPV14} showed that the problem admits a sub-exponential algorithm running in time $\cO(2^{\cO(\sqrt{pk)}} + n + m)$ and that for $p \geq 6$, no algorithm running in time $2^{o(\sqrt{k})}$ exists unless the Exponential Time Hypothesis fails.
 Froese et al.~\cite{DBLP:conf/aaai/FroeseKN22} studied {\sc Cluster Editing} under a fairness constraint: Roughly speaking, there are two kinds of vertices, red and blue, and for each color we require that the number of vertices of that color involved in the edge edits must be almost proportional to the total number of vertices of that color.
 Froese et al.~~\cite{DBLP:conf/aaai/FroeseKN22} showed that this problem is \NPH\ even under various restricted settings, but admits an algorithm that runs in time $2^{\cO(k \log k)}$.

 Abu-Khzam~\cite{DBLP:journals/jda/Abu-Khzam17} introduced a variant of {\sc Cluster Editing} with multiple optimisation objectives, including the total number of edge edits, the number of edge additions and deletions incident with each vertex and a lower bound for the size of each connected component of the resulting cluster graph.
-To the best of our knowledge, this is the only work on {\sc Cluster Editing} involving a constraint on the size of the connected components.
-Abu-Khzam~\cite{DBLP:journals/jda/Abu-Khzam17} showed that the problem is \NPH\ even under restricted settings in which the only constraints are on the number of edge additions and deletions incident with each vertex.
+This problem is \NPH\ even under restricted settings in which the only constraints are on the number of edge additions and deletions incident with each vertex.
 This special case has been studied by Komusiewicz and Uhlmann~\cite{DBLP:journals/dam/KomusiewiczU12} and Gutin and Yeo~\cite{DBLP:journals/dam/GutinY23} as well.

 Lokshtanov and Marx~\cite{DBLP:journals/iandc/LokshtanovM13} introduced graph-based clustering problems where each ``cluster'' has to satisfy local restrictions.
 They considered three main variants that ask if the vertices of a graph can be partitioned in such a way that at most $q$ edges leave each part and (a) the size of each part is at most $p$, or (b) the number of non-edges in each part is at most $p$, or (c) the maximum number of non-neighbors a vertex has in its part is at most $p$.
 Lokshtanov and Marx~\cite{DBLP:journals/iandc/LokshtanovM13} showed that all these variants admit algorithms that run in time $2^{\cO(p)} n^{\cO(1)}$ and in time $2^{\cO(q)} n^{\cO(1)}$.
-These results, as noted by the authors, are not directly comparable with results on {\sc Cluster Editing} and its variants as the constraints here are on the number of modifications that affect each cluster.

 \subparagraph*{Clustering in the parameterized complexity framework.} Apart from the graph-based clustering results mentioned above, there have also been several works that explore the parameterized complexity of various clustering problems.
-Recent examples include \FPT-approximation algorithms for {\sc $k$-Means Clustering with Outliers}~\cite{DBLP:conf/aaai/Agrawal00023}, parameterized algorithm for {\sc Categorical Clustering with Size Constraints}~\cite{DBLP:journals/jcss/FominGP23}, lossy kernels for {\sc Same Size Clustering}~\cite{DBLP:journals/mst/BandyapadhyayFGPS23} etc., the last of which in particular deals with {\sc $k$-Median} clustering with the additional requirement that the clusters be of equal size.
+Recent examples include \FPT-approximation algorithms for {\sc $k$-Means Clustering with Outliers}~\cite{DBLP:conf/aaai/Agrawal00023}, parameterized algorithms for {\sc Categorical Clustering with Size Constraints}~\cite{DBLP:journals/jcss/FominGP23} and lossy kernels for {\sc Same Size Clustering}~\cite{DBLP:journals/mst/BandyapadhyayFGPS23}; in particular, \cite{DBLP:journals/mst/BandyapadhyayFGPS23} deals with {\sc $k$-Median} clustering with the additional requirement that the clusters be of equal size.